ASSERT-KTH/collector-sahab/README.md

       runs every test in the target project.
    2. `--output-path` (string): The path where the output will be stored.
 Default is `output.html`.
    3. `--cleanup` (boolean): Whether to clean up the temporary files created during execution.
 Default is `false`.
+   4. `--exclude-random-values` (boolean): Whether to exclude random values in trace.
+Example: path to temporary files.
+Default is `false`.

    Following parameters have not been added to `main`, but planned to be added in the future if needed.